apigee/apijam/Labs/Appendix/API Development - Routing Rules/README.md

 ![Save API Proxy](./media/save-api-proxy-2.png)

-* Click on +Step on the Request pipeline to add a new policy
+* Under the Proxy Endpoint, click the default and select the PreFlow.
+Click on +Step on the Request pipeline to add a new policy

 ## Add validation for missing zip codes